 The lifeblood of the Ship is Bunker fuel or Marine fuel.
 Testing of marine bunker fuel not only helps vessel owners/managers meet regulatory compliance with respect to marine bunker fuel but ascertaining its quality by thoroughly testing is of crucial importance to global shipping.
 The impact of contaminated bunker fuel would jeopardise the ship’s safety, cause environmental issues and the ship's performance would also deteriorate.
 Hence Bunker fuel analysis helps prevent expensive engine failure, downtime and costly repair.

-Atlas Lab tests bunker fuel to ensure if it conforms with respect to the Bunker fuel quality in accordance with ISO 8217, Marpol Annex VI, IMO guidelines, SOX EmissionControl Areas (ECA), Port State Control requirements.
+Atlas Lab tests and analysis bunker fuel to ensure if it conforms with respect to the Bunker fuel quality in accordance with ISO 8217, Marpol Annex VI, IMO guidelines, SOX EmissionControl Areas (ECA), Port State Control requirements.
 The various bunker fuels tested by Atlas Lab are VLSFO (Very Low Sulfur Fuel Oil), HFO 180 cSt (Heavy Fuel Oil), HFO 380 cSt (Heavy Fuel Oil), HFHSD (High Flash High Speed Diesel), LSHSD (Low Sulphur High Speed Diesel), HFO (Heavy Fuel Oil), MGO (Marine Gas Oil), MDO (Marine Diesel Oil) and the various tests conducted for bunker fuel are Density @ 15 deg.
 C, Flash Point, Carbon Residue, Total Sulphur, Total Sediment, Total Acid Number Etc.

-By using Atlas Lab to routinely check the physical and chemical characteristics and test the condition of your Bunker Fuels and Marine Oils, you receive a valuable and comprehensive report on the condition of the Bunker Fuel and the operating health of their machinery.
+By using Atlas Lab to routinely check the physical and chemical characteristics and test and analyse the condition of your Bunker Fuels and Marine Oils, you receive a valuable and comprehensive report on the condition of the Bunker Fuel and the operating health of their machinery.
 We ensure sample collection, shipping, testing and reporting is quick, efficient and cost-effective.
 Atlas Lab provides strong service to various shipping, marine and oil and gas companies throughout the world.

 We provide an end to end service from the collection of samples from any major port, ship the sample to our state of the art lab, the quick turnaround time for testing of samples which is usually between 12 to 24 hours from the receipt of the sample and swift receipt of test report which is delivered over email.
 We can provide and supply bunker fuel sampling kits which includes sample bottles, labels and sample holding boxes which are inexpensive easy-to-use kits for the collection of your bunker fuel samples.